nerbiz/Valinator/README.md

     rules: {
         // Multiple rules for the same input element are possible
-        required: 'Please fill in a password, like h4st4-l4-v1st4 or something',
+        required: 'Please fill in a password, like h4st4-l4-v1st4 or something', /*
-        // Here is a rule with an option, which is separated from the message by a pipe charater
+        Here is a rule with an option, which is separated from the message by a pipe charater.
-        // In this example, the 'password' element needs to have the same value as the 'password_check' element
+        In this example, the 'password' element needs to have the same value as the 'password_check' element
+        */
         matchWith: 'password_check|Passwords do not match!'
     }
 });